luciangreen/SSI/README.md

 * Later SSI may support going backwards, breaking, modifying and correcting code in trace mode.
 * SSI will enable running segments of a complex algorithm on a supercomputer and prevent data loss in low-power areas.

-# To Do

-* Retry feature in trace mode.
-* Web service API (allows the user to debug algorithms online).

 # Documentation

 See <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/LPI_docs.md">List Prolog Documentation</a>.